YottaDB/YDBDoc/MessageRecovery/errors.rst

 SOCKPASS, Socket pass failed

-Run Time Error: WRITE/PASS encountered an I/O error while attempting to pass the sockets.
+Run Time Error: WRITE /PASS encountered an I/O error while attempting to pass the sockets.
 No sockets were closed.

 Action: See the accompanying ENO or TEXT message for details.